Rembrandt: Overview

 Rembrandt's only known seascape, The Storm on the Sea of Galilee (1633), is still missing after the robbery from the Isabella Stewart Gardner Museum in 1990.

 In a letter to Huygens, Rembrandt offered the only surviving explanation of what he sought to achieve through his art, writing that, "the greatest and most natural movement", translated from de meeste en de natuurlijkste beweegelijkheid.
 The word "beweegelijkheid" translates to "emotion" or "motive".
 Whether this refers to objectives, material, or something else, is not known but critics have drawn particular attention to the way Rembrandt seamlessly melded the earthly and spiritual.

-Earlier 20th century connoisseurs claimed Rembrandt had produced well over 600 paintings, nearly 400 etchings and 2,000 drawings.
+As connoisseurship developed in the 19th and 20th centuries, Rembrandt's oeuvre increased in size.
+By the early 20th century, connoisseurs thought Rembrandt had produced well over 600 paintings, nearly 400 etchings and 2,000 drawings.
 More recent scholarship, from the 1960s to the present day (led by the Rembrandt Research Project), often controversially, has winnowed his oeuvre to nearer 300 paintings.
 (Note: Useful totals of the figures from various different oeuvre catalogues, often divided into classes along the lines of: "very likely authentic", "possibly authentic" and "unlikely to be authentic" are given at the Online Rembrandt catalogue) His prints, traditionally all called etchings, although many are produced in whole or part by engraving and sometimes drypoint, have a much more stable total of slightly under 300.
 (Note: Two hundred years ago Bartsch listed 375.
 More recent catalogues have added three (two in unique impressions) and excluded enough to reach totals as follows: Schwartz, pp. 6, 289; Münz 1952, 279; Boon 1963, 287 Print Council of America – but Schwartz's total quoted does not tally with the book.)
 It is likely Rembrandt made many more drawings in his lifetime than 2,000 but those extant are rarer than presumed.
 (Note: It is not possible to give a total, as a new wave of scholarship on Rembrandt drawings is still in progress – analysis of the Berlin collection for an exhibition in 2006/7 has produced a probable drop from 130 sheets there to about 60.
 Codart.nl The British Museum is due to publish a new catalogue after a similar exercise.)
 Two experts claim that the number of drawings whose autograph status can be regarded as effectively "certain" is no higher than about 75, although this is disputed.
 The list was to be unveiled at a scholarly meeting in February 2010.